Double field domain walls with explicit symmetry breaking

 \section{Domain wall solutions}

+Kink solutions in more than one spatial dimension form sheet-like structures called domain walls.
+When placed in 3D Euclidean space, the domain wall may be represented by a $(xy)$ planar concentration of energy with the energy density along the $z$-axis highly peaked at a certain $z$.

-In order to find the static kink and antikink solutions which play the role of domain walls with opposite topological charges, we have employed the following numerical procedure within the MATLAB environment.
-The program starts with an approximate solution which is the exact solution of the $U(1)$-symmetric system ($\lambda=0$).
+For some systems (like the sine-Gordon or the $\phi^4$ systems) the kink (domain wall) solution can be found analytically.
+For many others, including the system under consideration analytical solutions cannot be found and one must use numerical methods.
+In order to find the static kink and antikink solutions which play the role of domain walls with opposite topological charges, we have employed the following numerical procedure.
+The algorithm starts with an approximate solution which is the exact solution of the $U(1)$-symmetric system ($\lambda=0$).
 The solution is then varied via small changes in the field values, and the total energy per unit area of the domain wall, as given by

 is calculated at each step.
 The small changes in the field values is accepted if the total energy is reduced in each step, otherwise it is rejected.
 This procedure is iterated repeatedly, until the program reaches a minimum energy configuration.
 Domain wall (kink and anti-kink)) solutions obtained in this way are shown in Figures \ref{3}.
-The corresponding orbits on the $(\phi,\psi)$-plane are shown in Figure \ref{2}.

 It is well known that in many nonlinear equations bearing topological solitons, static solutions satisfy the so-called Bogomolny condition.
 This condition puts a lower bound on the total energy of the system which is proportional to the topological charge\cite{bog,man}.
 Multiplying equation (\ref{d}) by $\phi '$ and adding it to equation (\ref{e}) multiplied by $\psi '$, we obtain